sombriks/sombriks-hq/src/experiments.md

 hybrid-mobile applications i wrote during my startup days at [thechpar](https://github.com/techpar).

-Its archived but still a nice piece of code and now a snapshot of a time
+Its archived but still a nice piece of code and now a snapshot of a past time where javascript was still experimenting strong growth pains on its bones.

 ## _more to come_